NuGet/NuGetDocs/NuGet.Docs/Create/Analyzers-Conventions.md

 At this time there is no host other than Roslyn compiler that can run analyzers.
 Therefore, **Framework Name and Version** should always be specified as 'dotnet' until another host is implemented that has runtime restrictions.

 ## Analyzer Nuget Format For Packages.config ##
-If you also want to have your analyzer work for projects that use packages.config in addition to project.json you need to add two files: **install.ps1** and **uninstall.ps1**.
+if the user's project is using package.config, the msbuild script that picks up the analyzer does not come into play, and you will want to add the following scripts under tools: **install.ps1** and **uninstall.ps1**.

 **install.ps1 file contents**
 ```PowerShell